Achievable logoAchievable logo

 A conflict between the private interests and the official responsibilities of a person in a position of trust

-A conflict of interest exists when a financial professional could personally benefit from something related to a client interaction.
-For example, when an investment adviser is compensated by an issuer for recommending their security to clients.
-Wouldn’t you want to know if your adviser had a financial interest in recommending a specific security, product, or service to you?
+A conflict of interest exists when a financial professional could personally benefit from something connected to a client interaction.
+For example, an investment adviser might be compensated by an issuer for recommending that issuer’s security to clients.
+If a recommendation could benefit the adviser, the client should know that.

 • Recommending a security that financially benefits a registered person (beyond normal transaction or advisory fees)